Vaish-pas/CODSOFT/Task 4 - Recommendation System/README.md

 1. Make sure you have Python 3 installed
 2. Place `kdrama.csv` and `Data for repository.csv` in the same folder
-3. Save the code as `rec
+3. Save the code as `recommendation_system.py` and then run.